cadecode/run-some-scripts/README.md

 # run-some-scripts

-Some scripts to run about containers, docker, k8s, and linux shell
+Some scripts to run about container, docker, k8s, shell and other.